-Transport Scotland has committed a further £900,000 towards the eBike Grant Fund in 2022/23.
-Local authorities, public sector agencies, further and higher education institutions, active travel hubs and community groups are invited to apply for funding to adopt ebikes, etrikes, ecargo bikes, cargo bikes and trailers, tandems, adapted cycles and trikes towards projects that will provide opportunities to trial ebikes.
-The Energy Saving Trust will be running an ongoing application process and an application can be submitted at any point up until Friday 18 November 2022.
+Local authorities, public sector agencies, further and higher education institutions, active travel hubs and community groups were invited to apply for funding to adopt ebikes, etrikes, ecargo bikes, cargo bikes and trailers, tandems, adapted cycles and trikes towards projects that will provide opportunities to trial ebikes.
+2022/23 fund now closed.
+Please check the website in 2023/24 for an update on further funding.